leandrofcr/portfolio-v2/README.md

 This is the second version of my personal portfolio, where you can find some information about me and the projects I created.

-Here you can find the previous version [here](https://github.com/leandrofcr/portfolio).
+You can find the previous version [here](https://github.com/leandrofcr/portfolio).

 In version 2, NextJS and TypeScript were implemented.